Overview

 Microgreens

-Samples of microgreens were added in the 2021 season.
+Samples of microgreens were added to the routine monitoring program in 2021.
 Samples were collected from microgreen growers across the province.
-Multiple samples were collected during each visit.
-Microgreen varieties include sunflower, pea shoots and radish.
+Five samples were collected during each visit.
+Microgreen varieties can include sunflower, broccoli, pea shoots and radish.

 The microgreen samples were tested for Listeria spp. and a composite sample from the lot was tested for coliforms, generic E. coli, Salmonella spp., Campylobacter spp. and Shigatoxigenic E. coli.